Predictors of Food Bank Usage Among Those with Low Food Security: Analysis of the Current Population Survey Food Supplement Data

 For the purposes of this study, data was extracted from the CPS on respondents deemed of low or very low food security (hereafter referred to as low food security).
 Initial tabulations of the data showed that approximately 75 percent of those with low food security did not frequent food banks.
 Consequently, this study seeks to compare those that frequented a food bank to those who did not in order to pinpoint potential predictors of food bank usage.
 The data was analyzed using simple linear and linear probability regression models.
 Findings indicate that factors such as income, homeownership and participation in other food assistance programs affected one’s likelihood of receiving food from a food bank, while variables such as gender and presence of children in the household did not seem to impact the probability of food bank usage.

 Further analysis of the CPS as well as local data is recommended in order to better inform local food banks of specific needs and trends in particular areas.
 Yet, the findings of this study support prior research and serve as a reminder of the complexities of food insecurity.

 McQueen, Sarah, "Predictors of Food Bank Usage Among Those with Low Food Security: Analysis of the Current Population Survey Food Supplement Data" (2011).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 103.